How Many FAQs do you have?

 Walking clock-wise or anti-clockwise?

 Jeju Olle Trail can also be walked in either direction.
 Blue painted arrows denote a clock-wise direction.
-The yellow arrows denote a counter-clockwise direction.
+The orange arrows denote a counter-clockwise direction.
 However, I have never known of any walkers going counter-clockwise on their first walk.
 Everyone usually goes from Route 1 around to Route 21 in a clock-wise direction.
 Those who live on Jeju Island tend to walk in reverse after completing the whole loop for a fresh approach.

 Should I reserve accommodation for every day on the trail?

-Unless you’re walking in high season (during the summer when it’s really hot too) then you should be able to find suitable accommodation at the route start and end points.
+Unless you’re walking in high season (during the summer when it’s really hot) then you should be able to find suitable accommodation at the route start and end points.
 Consult your guidebook that you hopefully picked up free of charge from our airport information desk or downloaded from this site.
 Consult the accommodation guide here too.
 It’s really hard to answer this question because most walkers don’t know if they’ll do one and a half routes in a day or where exactly they will end up.
 Don’t worry, you will find somewhere.

 Is there a porter service or system that can send heavy bags on to my next place of stay?